 The Weight-loss Formula

-This means that to lose weight, the number of calories you burn by exercising needs to be greater than the number of calories from the foods you eat and drink.
+This means that to lose weight, the number of calories you burn by daily living and exercising needs to be greater than the number of calories from the foods you eat and drink.
 Even if you work out a lot, if you eat more calories than you burn, you will gain weight.

 For every hour of exercise they do, they would burn:

 - 240 to 300 calories doing light activity such as cleaning house or playing baseball or golf.

 - 370 to 460 calories doing activity such as a brisk walk (3.5 mph), gardening, biking (5.5 mph), or dancing.

 - 580 to 730 calories doing activity such as jogging at a pace of 9 minutes per mile, playing football, or swimming laps.

 - 740 to 920 calories doing activity such as running at a pace of 7 minutes per mile, playing racquetball, and skiing.